Misogyny in rap music: Degradation of African-American women

-"Based on these three stereotypes, the videos present African American women as greedy, dishonest, sex objects, with no respect for themselves or others, including the children under their care.
-The women in the videos are scorned by men and exist to bring pleasure to them."
-In the genre of "gangsta rap", women but more specifically African American women, are lessened to mere objects, with their only purpose being good for sex as well as abuse, and at the end of the day are a burden to men.
+Lindsay Melanie builds off this work, writing, "Based on these three stereotypes, the videos present African American women as greedy, dishonest, sex objects, with no respect for themselves or others, including the children under their care.
+The women in the videos are scorned by men and exist to bring pleasure to them".
+Another study found that gangsta rap often depicts women, specifically African American women, as sexualized or subordinate figures to men.

-Misogynistic descriptions of black women in rap music is predominately dominated by their black male counterparts which might actually reflect a real problem between the tensions of gender relationships within African American communities.
-In Dennis Herds article, Rose (2008) states, "Sexism is visible, vulgar, aggressive and popular, fueled by a complex of factors including sexism in black communities that influence rappers' attitudes and lyrics as well as the patriarchal values permeating the wider society".
+Some scholars note that misogynistic descriptions of black women in rap music are most often produced by male artists, which may reflect broader tensions of gender dynamics within African American communities.
+Academic Denise Herd writes, "Sexism is visible, vulgar, aggressive and popular, fueled by a complex of factors including sexism in black communities that influence rappers' attitudes and lyrics as well as the patriarchal values permeating the wider society".